-II.B.2.c) demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.d) administer and maintain an educational environment conducive to educating fellows; (Core) II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; (Core) II.B.2.f) pursue faculty development designed to enhance their skills; and.
-(Core)
+II.B.2.c) demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core)

-II.B.2.g) encourage and support fellows in scholarly activities.
-(Core)

-II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

-II.B.3.b) Subspecialty physician faculty members must:

-II.B.3.b).(1)

-have current certification in the subspecialty by the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee.
+II.B.2.d) administer and maintain an educational environment conducive to educating fellows; (Core) II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; (Core) II.B.2.f) pursue faculty development designed to enhance their skills; and.
+(Core) encourage and support fellows in scholarly activities.
+(Core) II.B.2.g) II.B.3.
+Faculty Qualifications Faculty members must have appropriate qualifications in II.B.3.a) their field and hold appropriate institutional appointments.
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Internal Medicine or possess qualifications judged acceptable to the Review Committee.
 (Core)